 - Improved Forecast Accuracy will deliver an increased shareholder value of 15% or more

 Sources: The Seven Keys to Forecasting and The Impact of Forecasting on Return on Shareholder’s Value

 How to Start Improving your Demand Forecast Accuracy

 There is no need to settle for poor forecasting.
-New technology and software can analyze a mountain of big data and deliver a demand forecast within 10%.
+Today’s new technology and software can analyze a mountain of big data and deliver a demand forecast within 10%.
 A good first step is to measure your forecast accuracy.
-Capture the results weekly in rolling four week buckets for a starting point.
+Capture the results weekly in rolling four-week buckets for a starting point.
 A simple way to measure forecast accuracy (not the only measure) is the following:

 Forecast Accuracy 1 – (|Sls*-FCast|) / Sls Where Sls > 0.